Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 Adjetivos relacionales don’t have levels or grades of intensity.
 An Australian boy can’t be ‘very Australian’ (at least not in a literal sense).
 A good test to know if an adjective belongs to this group is to see if you can put ‘very’ in front of it.
 For example, una mesa muy rectangular (a very rectangular table) doesn’t make sense hence rectangular is in this group.
 Whereas una mesa muy roja is possible—a table that is more ‘intensely’ red than another—which means roja is not an adjetivo relacional.

-The exceptions to the usual adjective rules
+The exceptions to the usual rules of adjectives in Spanish

 It wouldn’t be a good language learning topic if there wasn’t a solid assortment of exceptions.
 You have already seen some of the exceptions above.
 But here I’ll provide some structure (where possible).